MonashDataFluency/Power_BI/docs/04-plotting.md

 ### Line Chart

-The plotting procedure for line chart is similar to the scatter plot.
-Again, we just need to do three things: (1) Select the line chart from the visualization panel, (2) drag the data to the respective axis values.
-Here, we are going to do plot life expectancy on y-axis and year on the x-axis.
-We also want to have a separate line for each country so we are going to add legend by name (country).

-Line chart
+Let's select a line chart from the visualization panel.
+Drog and drop following columns:

     Axis: Year
     Values: Life_exp
     Legend: By name

 <img src="figures/ch04/linechart_life_exp_vs_year_by_name.png" width="80%" style="display: block; margin: auto;" />
+We get differently colored lines for each country.
+Let's try `by region`.
+What do we get?

     Axis: Year
-Values: Average of Life_exp
+    Values: Average of Life_exp.
+Select "**Average"**
     Legend: By region

 <img src="figures/ch04/linechart_avg_life_exp_vs_year_by_region.png" width="80%" style="display: block; margin: auto;" />
+Power BI computes average of Life expectancy for countries in each regions and show 4 average lines corresponding to 4 regions.

 ### Bar Plots

-Again, the procedure to plot bar plot is similar to the line and/or scatter plot.
-We will see almost every plot have a similar procedure.
+Select the bar chart from the Visualization panel and drag the following columns:

     Axis: Year
     Values: Population
     Legend: By region

 <img src="figures/ch04/bar_chart_pop_vs_year_by_region.png" width="80%" style="display: block; margin: auto;" />
+This bar plot shows population variation over time (in years) for all 4 regions.

 ### Trends in scatter plot